OpenImageDebugger/OpenImageDebugger/README.md

 ### Build plugin and configure GDB

-To build the plugin, enter the `build` folder, edit the `build.sh` file according to your needs (the default settings should work on a Ubuntu 14.04 if all dependencies are correctly installed) and run:
+To build the plugin, edit the `CMakeLists.txt` file according to your needs (the default settings should work on a Ubuntu 14.04 if all dependencies are correctly installed), enter the `build` folder and run:

     ./build.sh